-Carla Kuebler received her Bachelor's degree in Business Management from Penn State Erie, The Behrend College.
+Carla Kuebler, Research Assistant/Administrative Support, received her Bachelor's degree in Business Management from Penn State Erie, The Behrend College.
 Prior to joining the Mercyhurst Civic Institute in 2008, Carla worked in both the financial and manufacturing sectors.
 Her primary focus is maintaining databases and preparing evaluations for community-based programs funded by the Office of Children and Youth and the Department of Drug and Alcohol.
-As administrative support, she is the point of contact at the Institute and also maintains our website.
+As administrative support, she is the point of contact at the Institute and handles all general office duties.